Now that the election is really (really) over, the producers of “Laffing Matterz” can finalize their dinner theater show.

-The revue opens its seventh season Thursday, Nov.
-15, in the Abdo New River Room at the Broward Center for the Performing Arts with the usual lampooning of news headlines in a supper-club setting.
-Speaking before last week's election, the dynamic duo of Mark and Rita Wells explained how they were in a holding pattern with a few skits.
+The musical comedy revue opens its seventh season tonight in the Abdo New River Room in the Broward Center for the Performing Arts with the usual lampooning of news headlines in a supper club setting.
+Speaking before last week’s election, the dynamic duo Mark and Rita Wells explain how they were in a holding pattern with a few skits.

-"There are at least two big numbers that are kind of twisting in the wind until we see what is happening [with the election]," Mark Wells says.
-"But that happens a lot, anyway.
-And sometimes, we end up pulling a number if it's not getting a response.
-Always, the audience is the barometer that tells us what is funny and what is not."
+“There are at least two big numbers that are kind of twisting in the wind until we see what is happening [with the election],” says Mark, “But that happens a lot anyway.
+And sometimes we end up pulling a number if it’s not getting a response.
+Always the audience is the barometer that tells us what is funny and what is not.”

-But they both agree that this election, in particular, is good fodder.
+But they both agree that this election, in particular, is good funny fodder.

-"The show revolves around what is going on in the news, so we obviously had a good year for stuff," Rita Wells explains.
-"And there is a lot of Florida-type of humor.
-It's a cross between, like, a 'Saturday Night Live' and a musical."
+“The show revolves around what is going on in the news, so we obviously had a good year for stuff,” explains Rita.
+“And there is a lot of Florida type of humor.
+It’s a cross between like a ‘Saturday Night Live’ and a musical.”

-So this time around, expect satirical songs on a slimmed-down Paula Deen, "Dancing With the Stars," Ambien antics, "50 Shades of Grey" and Anderson Cooper's coming out.
+So this time around expect satirical songs on: a slimmed-down Paula Deen; "Dancing with the Stars;” Ambien antics; “50 Shades of Grey” and Anderson Cooper coming out.

-"We do a take on cosmetic surgery," Mark adds.
-"We've got Katie Holmes being chased by Scientologists.
-We've got a song about erectile dysfunction.
-There's one with Arnold Schwarzenegger and some children he's fathered that he doesn't know about.
-[There is] a good, way-out-there number about Chick-fil-A. That's the envelope-pusher this year."
+“We do a take on cosmetic surgery,” adds Mark.
+“We’ve got Katie Holmes being chased by Scientologist.
+We’ve got a song about erectile dysfunction.
+There’s one with Arnold Schwarzenegger and some children he’s fathered that he doesn’t know about.
+[There is] a good way-out-there number about Chick-fil-A. That’s the envelope-pusher this year.”